 The most common symptoms of a CAUTI include:

 - Discomfort and/or pain in the stomach or lower back region

-If you exhibit one or more of these symptoms, your doctor might order a urine test and a urine culture to find out if your bladder has been infected.
-The presence of blood cells and pathogens like bacteria or fungi in your urine is generally considered a sign of a CAUTI.
+If you exhibit one or more of these symptoms, your doctor might order a urine test and a urine culture to find out if your bladder has an infection.
+The presence of blood cells and pathogens like bacteria or fungi in your urine is generally a sign of a CAUTI.

 In some cases, your doctor might also recommend an ultrasound scan to find out if the catheter is causing you to retain urine in your bladder, which can worsen your symptoms.

 How to Deal With CAUTIs